Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Biography Section

-\begin{IEEEbiography}[{ }]{Simeon C. Calvert} Simeon C. Calvert received the M.Sc. and Ph.D. degrees in civil engineering, specialised in transport and planning from the Delft University of Technology, The Netherlands, in 2010 and 2016, respectively.
-He is currently an Associate Professor of traffic and network management at the Delft University of Technology.
+\begin{IEEEbiography}[{ }]{Dr.ir.
+Simeon C. Calvert} is an Associate Professor of traffic and network management at TU Delft.
 He is the director of the Automated Driving \& Simulation (ADaS) Lab in the Department of Transport \& Planning and co-leads the Delft AI Lab on urban mobility behaviour: CiTy- AI.
-From 2010 to 2016, he worked as a Research Scientist with TNO, Netherlands Organisation for Applied Scientific Research, where his research interests include ITS, impacts of vehicle automation, traffic management, traffic flow theory, and network analysis.
-Much of his recent research has involved various roles in leading national and European research projects involving the application and impacts of vehicle automation and cooperation. \end{IEEEbiography}
+From 2010 to 2016, he worked as a Research Scientist with TNO.
+His research interests include ITS, impacts of vehicle automation, traffic management, traffic flow theory, and network analysis. \end{IEEEbiography}